benjamin-elusers/Motifhound/README.md

 If you have questions, feature requests, or bug reports, please open an issue on our [GitHub issue tracker](https://github.com/benjamin-elusers/MotifHound/issues).

-For other inquiries, feel free to contact us at: `username@domain.com`.
+For other inquiries, feel free to contact us at: `benjamin.dubreuil@weizmann.ac.il`.

 ---